My Life as McDull

-My Life as McDull (Chinese: 麥兜故事) is a 2001 Hong Kong animated feature film.
+My Life as McDull (Chinese: 麥兜故事) is a 2001 Hong Kong animated feature film directed by Toe Yuen.
 The film surrounds the life of McDull, a hugely popular cartoon pig character created by Alice Mak and Brian Tse which has appeared on comics ever since the 1990s.
 In 2004, the sequel to this film, McDull, Prince de la Bun, was released.

+Kelvin Chan of the South China Morning Post described McDull as "slow-witted".